pedropcamellon/pedropcamellon/README.md

 - 💞️ I'm looking to collaborate on AI projects, DevOps, Python, and related technologies
 - 📫 You can reach me at [pedropcamellon@gmail.com](mailto:pedropcamellon@gmail.com)

-### If you would like to support my professional growth, you can use any of the below platforms
+**If you would like to support my professional growth, you can use any of the following platforms:**

 [![Buy me a coffee](buymeacoffee.png)](https://www.buymeacoffee.com/pedropcamellon "Buy me a coffee")